Brüel & Kjær

 Brüel & Kjær (Sound and Vibration Measurement A/S) is a Danish multinational engineering and electronics company headquartered in Nærum, near Copenhagen.
 It was the largest producer in the world of equipment for acoustic and vibrational measurements.

 Brüel & Kjær is a subsidiary of Spectris.

-Brüel & Kjær was founded by Per Vilhelm Brüel (6 March 1915 – 2 April 2015) and Viggo Kjær (5 June 1914 – 25 July 2013) on 28 November 1942, who met while studying at The Polytechnic School in Copenhagen (now the Technical University of Denmark).
+Brüel & Kjær was founded on 28 November 1942 by Per Vilhelm Brüel (6 March 1915 – 2 April 2015) and Viggo Kjær (5 June 1914 – 25 July 2013), who met while studying at The Polytechnic School in Copenhagen (now the Technical University of Denmark).
 After accomplishing their M.S. degrees in 1939, they established a company which specializes in the development of acoustic measurement instruments.

 Holger Nielsen joined the company as a third partner in 1945, and continued in that capacity until his death in 1978.

 Products

 The most notable products and technologies developed by the company include: